TIR Lenses: 3 Essential Design Concepts for Optimal Light Control

 TIR effect

-When a TIR lens is placed on top of a LED chip, the lens is able to capture and direct the photons to the desired location.
+When placed on top of an LED chip, the optical component is able to capture and direct the photons to the desired location.

-Compared with other methods of controlling LED light such as a reflector, a TIR lens will provide better light control since it captures all of the photons leaving a source.
+Compared with other methods of controlling LED light, such as a reflector, this optical component provides better light control since it captures all of the photons leaving the source.

 If you need a custom lens design or advice from an experienced optical engineer, click here to learn more about our work in LED and illumination optics.